 We’re pushing the boundaries of modern manufacturing technology.
 Manufacturing hundreds of lapping plates consistently to our specifications is a feat of modern engineering.
 Most of our plates are flat to +-1/4 of a thickness of a human hair.
 Most diamond manufactures publish a flatness specification based on their substrate before they apply their diamonds.
 Our spec is created and measured after the plate is completely manufactured.
 We measure every plate before they leave the factory.

-#400 is at the outside limit of the optimal range for 50 microns lapping plate.
+A: #400 is at the outside limit of the optimal range for 50 microns lapping plate.
 It works very well, however, the abrasive surface will tend to be slightly smooth.
-Therefore, #400 stone will cut faster when lapped with the larger diamond such as NL-4.
-50 micron diamond finds its sweet spot between #8000 ~ #20000 stones.
+Therefore, #400 stone will cut faster when lapped with the larger diamond such as our 130 micron NL-4.
+Our 50 micron diamond finds its sweet spot between #6000 ~ #15000 range stones.

-Draw an X on the surface of your stone from corner to corner with a pencil.
+A: Draw an X on the surface of your stone from corner to corner with a pencil.
 Use the side of the pencil point, this will spread the graphite evenly over the stone.
 Then, lap your stones with the plate.
-Check to see if the graphite is evenly removed. (see this video)
+Check to see if the graphite is evenly removed.